 “On more than one occasion, a guy’s blood pressure would be so high we would urge him to skip the haircut and go straight to the emergency room,” he says.
 “Later, they would come back and thank me because they were able to prevent a stroke or heart attack.”

 A big part of why Waverly has organized this community service is to pay it forward and remind himself of where he came from.
 Previously addicted to drugs and alcohol, he was homeless and slept on the corner of 18th and Superior in downtown Cleveland.
 Now 14 years sober, he has opened two successful barbershops and is working on opening a salon.
 As he has helped others with their health, he also has focused on his own and lost more than 180 pounds in recent years.

 Waverly says his community outreach “keeps me humble and focused on my recovery.”

-According to Charles Modlin, MD, MBA, the Cleveland Clinic kidney transplant surgeon and urologist who started the fair, far too many minority men have serious health issues because they are less likely than other men to visit a doctor for regular checkups.
+According to Charles Modlin, MD, a Cleveland Clinic kidney transplant surgeon and urologist, far too many minority men have serious health issues because they are less likely to visit a doctor for regular check-ups than other males.

-“Minority men lag when it comes to healthcare for a variety of reasons, some genetic but many related to socio-economic factors as well as often a lack of awareness of the importance of undergoing routine preventive health screenings even if they don’t have any pains or symptoms,” says Dr. Modlin, who also is founder and director of Cleveland Clinic’s Minority Men's Health Center.
+“Minority men lag when it comes to healthcare for a variety of reasons, some genetic but most related to socio-economic factors,” says Dr. Modlin, who is founder and director of the Minority Men's Health Center in Cleveland Clinic’s Glickman Urological & Kidney Institute.
 “We must take more pragmatic steps to educate and encourage them to seek medical support on a regular basis.”

-“I’m very thankful I had that test,” says Waverly.
+“I’m very thankful I had that test,” Waverly says.
 “That’s a testimony about going to the doctor that I share with my customers every day.”

 Glickman Urological & Kidney Institute,